-Configure Linux/Unix data collection for Splunk App for Infrastructure
+Collect Linux/Unix metrics and logs with Splunk App for Infrastructure

 To configure data collection, you must log in to an account with permissions to use sudo for root access.
 Do not log in as the root user.